+A. The text of the digital resource includes Pass

+markup that declares the language of the

+content in a manner that is compatible with

+assistive technology.

+Additional Information:

-A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Pass Additional Information: Language was declared.
-B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
-N/A Additional Information:
+B. If the digital resource includes passages in a N/A

+foreign language, these passages include

+markup that declares the language in a manner that is compatible with assistive technology.
+Additional Information: All English.